Ahringer-lab/chip_seq/README.md

 * fastq_screen
 * bwa
 * trim_galore
+* bw

+N.B default settings are used for all programs and bigwigs are created with a bin size of 10 and normalised by counts per million (CPM), the reads are not shifted or extended.

 The fastq folder contains a copy of the fastq files used (as a point of reference to check back) and the other folders contain the output of the respective programs.